1. Home »

 Download: PDF, Word (.docx), OpenDocument

-Month-to-Month Lease Agreement – This type of lease has no fixed end date but continues in perpetuity with the tenant paying the landlord rent every month until one of the parties terminates the agreement (with proper notice provided).
+Month-to-Month Lease Agreement – This type of lease has no fixed end date and remains in effect until one of the parties terminates it by giving the required notice.

 Download: PDF, Word (.docx), OpenDocument